MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **account_type**  A number representing the type of the signed in user account, where 0 indicates None, 1 indicates Microsoft Account, 2 indicates Azure Active Directory, 3 indicates On-Prem Active Directory and 4 indicates Azure Active Directory (Degraded).
 This field is currently only supported on mobile platforms and so the value is set to -1 on non-mobile platforms.
 - **app_sample_rate**  A number representing how often the client sends telemetry, expressed as a percentage.
 Low values indicate that said client sends more events and high values indicate that said client sends fewer events.
-- **app_version**  The internal Edge build version string, taken from the UMA metrics field system_profile.app_version.
+- **app_version**  The internal Microsoft Edge build version string, taken from the UMA metrics field system_profile.app_version.
-- **appConsentState**  Bit flags describing consent for data collection on the machine or zero if the state was not retrieved.
+- **appConsentState**  Bit flags describing consent for data collection on the machine or zero if the state wasn't retrieved.
 The following are true when the associated bit is set: consent was granted (0x1), consent was communicated at install (0x2), diagnostic data consent granted (0x20000), browsing data consent granted (0x40000).
 - **AppSessionGuid**  An identifier of a particular application session starting at process creation time and persisting until process end.
 - **brandCode**  Contains the 4 character brand code or distribution tag that has been assigned to a partner.
 Not every Windows install will have a brand code.
 - **Channel**  An integer indicating the channel of the installation (Canary or Dev).
 - **client_id**  A unique identifier with which all other diagnostic client data is associated, taken from the UMA metrics provider.
-This ID is effectively unique per device, per OS user profile, per release channel (e.g. Canary/Dev/Beta/Stable). client_id is not durable, based on user preferences. client_id is initialized on the first application launch under each OS user profile. client_id is linkable, but not unique across devices or OS user profiles. client_id is reset whenever UMA data collection is disabled, or when the application is uninstalled.
+This ID is effectively unique per device, per OS user profile, per release channel (for example, Canary/Dev/Beta/Stable). client_id isn't durable, based on user preferences. client_id is initialized on the first application launch under each OS user profile. client_id is linkable, but not unique across devices or OS user profiles. client_id is reset whenever UMA data collection is disabled, or when the application is uninstalled.
 - **ConnectionType**  The first reported type of network connection currently connected.
 This can be one of Unknown, Ethernet, WiFi, 2G, 3G, 4G, None, or Bluetooth.
 - **container_client_id**  The client ID of the container, if in WDAG mode.
 This will be different from the UMA log client ID, which is the client ID of the host in WDAG mode.
 - **container_session_id**  The session ID of the container, if in WDAG mode.
 This will be different from the UMA log session ID, which is the session ID of the host in WDAG mode.
 - **device_sample_rate**  A number representing how often the device sends telemetry, expressed as a percentage.
 Low values indicate that device sends more events and high values indicate that device sends fewer events.
-The value is rounded to 5 significant figures for privacy reasons and if an error is hit in getting the device sample number value from the registry then this will be -1; and if client is not on a UTC-enabled platform, then this value will not be set.
+The value is rounded to five significant figures for privacy reasons and if an error is hit in getting the device sample number value from the registry then this will be -1; and if client isn't on a UTC-enabled platform, then this value won't be set.
 - **Etag**  Etag is an identifier representing all service applied configurations and experiments for the current browser session.
 This field is left empty when Windows diagnostic level is set to Basic or lower or when consent for diagnostic data has been denied.
 - **EventInfo.Level**  The minimum Windows diagnostic data level required for the event, where 1 is basic, 2 is enhanced, and 3 is full.
 - **experimentation_mode**  A number representing the value set for the ExperimentationAndConfigurationServiceControl group policy.
 See [Microsoft Edge - Policies](/DeployEdge/microsoft-edge-policies#experimentationandconfigurationservicecontrol) for more details on this policy.